jmcolon95/Final_project/README.md

 **How do you approach designing software?
 What techniques or strategies would you use in the future to analyze and design a system?**
 -------------------------------------------------
+What I learned from this course was having a less detailed approach to the diagrams at times.
+I tend to want to put a lot of details to explain myself, but having less kinda says more in this instance.
+The less is able to have people consume the information that is needed to allow others to understand the approach of what I want and the owner.
+I can add details to the class diagrams that require more info, compared to the use case and activity diagram.